 **Click here to visit their site!**

 - If you score the armrest first, well lah-dee-dah for you.
 Can you please keep your arm on your side of the armrest?
 Don't be like Bob.

-- Just because a person sitting on the aisle is small and you have the inner seat, don't just assume that you can slide past that person and put your nasty butt inches from their face.
-Politely let the person know that the seat next to them is yours.
+- Just because a person sitting in the aisle seat is small and you have the inner seat, don't just assume you can slide past that person and put your nasty butt inches from their face.
+Politely let the person know the seat next to them is yours.
 More than likely, the person on the aisle will stand up and you can easily get to your seat without any infringed and unwanted intimate moments.